AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 solution: Journey Optimizer
 product: journey optimizer
 title: Web page generation with the AI Assistant
-description: Start generating Web page content and asset with the AI Assistant
+description: Start generating Web page content and asset with the AI Assistant in Journey Optimizer for Content Acceleration.
 feature: Content Assistant
 topic: Content Management
 role: User
 level: Beginner
 ---
-# Web page generation with the AI Assistant for Content Accelerator {#generative-web}
+# Web page generation with the AI Assistant in Journey Optimizer - Content Accelerator {#generative-web}

 >[!NOTE]
 >
 >Before starting using this capability, read out related [Guardrails and Limitations](gs-generative.md#generative-guardrails).

-Once you have created and personalized your web pages, use the AI Assistant for Content Accelerator in Adobe Journey Optimizer powered by generative AI to take your content to the next level.
+Once you have created and personalized your web pages, use the AI Assistant in Journey Optimizer for Content Acceleration powered by generative AI to take your content to the next level.

-The AI Assistant for Content Accelerator can help you optimize the impact of your deliveries by suggesting different content that is more likely to resonate with your audience.
+The AI Assistant in Journey Optimizer for Content Acceleration can help you optimize the impact of your deliveries by suggesting different content that is more likely to resonate with your audience.

 >[!BEGINTABS]